User Guide¶

 >>> db.remove(db.arrays.foo)

-Please note that the data file is not read into the SciDB-Py
+Please note that the data file is not read into the SciDB-Py library.

-library which handles the HTTP communication with Shim.
+handles the HTTP communication with Shim.

 Joins¶